Indian Statistical Service: Cadre strength

 The Cadre strength of ISS is periodically reviewed by the ISS Board chaired by the Cabinet Secretary and the final Cadre strength is approved by the Cabinet.
 The latest Cadre Review was approved by the Cabinet on 29 July 2015 and the ISS rules 2016 were notified on 7 June 2016.
 At present, the cadre strength of the service is 814 and distributed in various grades as under:

 Role of ISS Officers

-Generally, the ISS officers serves at various Ministries/Departments at various part of our Country.
-The cadre posts of the ISS are spread across 40 different Ministries of the Central Government.
-Besides manning Cadre posts, the ISS officers go on deputation to serve in various domestic and international organizations such as Central Staffing Scheme, UN bodies, foreign governments, state governments, PSUs etc.
+Generally, the ISS officers serve at various ministries and departments as directors and secretaries.
+The cadre posts of the ISS are spread across 40 different ministries of the Central Government.
+Besides manning cadre posts, the ISS officers go on deputation to serve at various domestic and international organizations such as UN bodies, foreign governments, state governments, PSUs etc.

-Each Ministry/Department are expected to maintain relevant databases and also undertake monitoring and evaluation of all the concerned projects and programmes.
-The ISS officers are involved in compilation of different kind of statistics and formulation/monitoring/evaluation of different schemes in these Ministries/Departments and are under the administrative control of the concerned Ministries.
+Each ministry/department is expected to maintain relevant databases and also undertake monitoring and evaluation of all the concerned projects and programmes.
+The ISS officers are involved in compilation of different kinds of statistics and formulation/monitoring/evaluation of different schemes in these ministries/departments and are under the administrative control of the concerned ministries.